apacheignite/documentation/web-console/web-console.md

 How to evaluate:
 In this mode tree server node and one client node will be started.
 Cache created and populated with data.
  * Click `SQL` in Ignite Web Console top menu.
- * "Demo" notebook with preconfigured queries will be opened.
+ * `Demo` notebook with preconfigured queries will be opened.
  * You can execute any SQL queries for tables: `Country, Department, Employee, Parking, Car`.

 For example: